Last updated: March 2021

 Complianz is keeping a close look at evolving privacy legislation in the EU, USA, Canada, and the UK.
 The Complianz plugin is kept up-to-date according to the newest developments, to provide our users with an updated privacy tool.
-Below we will state a brief summary of the most important and noteworthy statements form the CNIL statement.
+Below we will state a brief summary of the most important and noteworthy statements from the CNIL in the most recent years (2019, 2020 and 2021).
+The guidelines of July 4, 2019 were notably adjusted to take into account the decision of the Council of State of June 19, 2020.

 1. Cookiewalls are a No-Go